By Danielle DeSimone

 Where Does a USO Care Package Go?

 USO Care Packages are most often sent and delivered to service members deployed to the front lines or serving overseas.
-This can be anywhere from a dusty corner of Kuwait, to a ship far off the coast of Japan, to the front lines of our own COVID-19 response here at home.
+This can be anywhere from a dusty corner of Kuwait, to a ship far off the coast of Japan, to the front lines of the COVID-19 response at home, to the frigid border of Poland amidst a war in Ukraine.

 Regardless of where these care packages for troops go, they are always delivered to the hands of a grateful soldier, sailor, airman, Marine or Coast Guard member in need of a connection to home, delivered thanks to generous donors like you.